The JWST-NIRCam View of Sagittarius C. III. The Extinction Curve: Discussion

 \subsubsection{Other extinction curves}

-To compare our extinction curve with others derived from regions outside the GC, we selected the extinction curves reported by \citet{Indebetouw2005}, \citet{RomanZuniga2007}, \citet{Damineli2016}, and \citet{Fahrion2023}, as they represent a variety of environments. \citet{Indebetouw2005} derived their extinction curve using 2MASS $\mathrm{JHK_s}$ photometry and Spitzer data in the 3–8\,$\mu$m range, targeting two lines of sight: $l = 42^\circ$ (a quiescent region) and $l = 284^\circ$ (the giant H\,II region RCW 49). \citet{RomanZuniga2007} obtained their extinction curve for the 1.25–7.76\,$\mu$m range using ground-based observations with ESO NTT and VLT, as well as Spitzer-IRAC data, focusing on Barnard 59, a dense, star-forming core in the Pipe Nebula. \citet{Damineli2016} combined photometric and spectroscopic data from multiple instruments to derive the extinction curve for Westerlund 1 over the 0.4–4.8\,$\mu$m range.
+To compare our extinction curve with others derived from regions outside the GC, we selected the extinction curves reported by \citet{Indebetouw2005}, \citet{RomanZuniga2007}, \citet{Damineli2016}, and \citet{Fahrion2023}, as they represent a variety of environments. \citet{Indebetouw2005} derived their extinction curve using the Two Micron All Sky Survey \citep[2MASS;][]{Skrutskie2006} $\mathrm{JHK_s}$ photometry and \textit{Spitzer} data in the 3–8\,$\mu$m range, targeting two lines of sight: $l = 42^\circ$ (a quiescent region) and $l = 284^\circ$ (the giant H\,II region RCW 49). \citet{RomanZuniga2007} obtained their extinction curve for the 1.25–7.76\,$\mu$m range using ground-based observations with ESO New Technology Telescope (NTT) and VLT, as well as \textit{Spitzer}-IRAC data, focusing on Barnard 59, a dense, star-forming core in the Pipe Nebula. \citet{Damineli2016} combined photometric and spectroscopic data from multiple instruments to derive the extinction curve for Westerlund 1 over the 0.4–4.8\,$\mu$m range.
 Finally, \citet{Fahrion2023} derived the extinction curve for 30 Doradus in the Large Magellanic Cloud using JWST-NIRCam observations in the 0.3–4.8\,$\mu$m range.

-Figure \ref{comp_lit_out} shows the comparison between our extinction curve and those of \citet{Indebetouw2005} and \citet{RomanZuniga2007} (left panel), as well as those of \citet{Damineli2016} and \citet{Fahrion2023} (centre panel).
-In both cases, we included the J band extinction ratio by interpolating our extinction curve.
+The resulting comparison is shown in Fig.\,\ref{comp_lit_out}, where our extinction curve is plotted alongside those from the literature and several theoretical dust models.
+For the left and centre panels, we included the J-band extinction ratio by interpolating our extinction curve.
 For the left panel, we adopted the isophotal wavelengths of 2MASS and IRAC filters convolved with a K2 III stellar spectrum, following the approach in \citet{Indebetouw2005} and \citet{RomanZuniga2007}.
-For the right panel, we used the J band effective wavelength provided by \citet{Damineli2016}.
+For the right panel, we used the J-band effective wavelength provided by \citet{Damineli2016}.
+The dust grain models shown in the figure are included for reference only, and a detailed comparison is beyond the scope of this work.